themarkiron/developer-test/README.md

 # How to Test API

-* First you need to mass of data , so.
+* First you need data mass , so.

 <b>
 1-) Create bots